Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Most violent crime involves drugs or gangs, and tends to be quite localized in certain suburbs or pockets of town – it rarely occurs where visitors go.

-No-go zones is a bit of a harsh phrase, but I use it here to signal the more unsafe areas in Paris, at least at certain times.
+No-go zones is a bit of a harsh phrase, but I use it here to signal those areas of Paris that are less safe, at least at certain times.

 Paris is divided into 20 arrondissements, or districts.
 Of these, some are safer than others, but even those considered "sensitive urban areas" aren’t dangerous in their entirety.